pratheekshabr/vb.net/README.md

  ![Screenshot (77)](https://user-images.githubusercontent.com/97940277/156511984-209b9084-4c84-481b-85cf-a269ff600d25.png)<br>

  *******************
- 11.C# Program to Create a File, Check the Existence of a File and Read the  Contents of the File. <br>
+ 11.C# Program to Create a File, Check the Existence of a File and Read the contents of the File. <br>
  *********************
  using System; <br>
 using System.IO; <br>